 - Put your phone number on the National Do Not Call Registry, and then report illegal sales calls.

-If your computer is covered under warranty period that offers free tech support, contact the manufacturer.
+If your computer is covered under a warranty period that offers free tech support, contact the manufacturer.

-Never respond to anyone who initiates a first-contact, offering computer support.
+Never respond to anyone who initiates the first contact, offering computer support.
 Hang up the phone.
 Do not reply to such mail.
 Do not click on any pop-ups which may say that your computer needs to be cleaned up.